ritmun/oathtool-for-mac/README.md

 2. Create the encrypted files you'll need to create the token.
-    - In your auth settings (e.g. in your okta account, or your sso credentials settings page for your org)
+    - In your auth settings (i.e. in your okta account, or your sso credentials settings page for your org)
       - Create a `key`.
 This is the `key` used to create the token.
 Save it.
 Choose `totp` type, if asked.
       - Find your `QR code` on the confirmation screen when the `key` is generated.
 Save it.
     - On your localhost